 Life transitions come at many junctures in a lifetime in addition to the graduations that mark the ends of the school-based stages of adolescence.
-Transitions may arrive as graduations, job changes, weddings, births of children, deaths of parents and other loved ones, marriage problems, divorce, war, natural disasters, sudden shifts into or out of wealth or fame (think Gabby Douglas or Missy Franklin) or, as in the case of the short musings below, a move to a new city.
+Transitions may arrive as job changes, weddings, births of children, deaths of parents and other loved ones, marriage problems, divorce, war, natural disasters, sudden shifts into or out of wealth or fame or, as in the case of the short musings below, a move to a new city.

 Alyssa Kapnik, author of the blog For a Day, wrote the following autobiographical musings just before her recent move to take a job in a faraway city.